 announced the acquisition of Independence Tube Corporation (ITC) for a total consideration of $435 million.
 Per the company's press release, this figure is roughly six times ITC's average annual EBITDA from 2013 to 2015.
 The price paid falls in line with the 6.0 times midcycle EV-to-EBITDA multiple that we assign to Nucor in our valuation model.
 To reflect the impact of the ITC acquisition, we've raised our EBITDA forecasts for Nucor by roughly $70 million annually over our explicit forecast period.
 The impact of higher profits is largely offset by the purchase price and, therefore, our fair value estimate for Nucor is unchanged at $35 per share.
 Due to our outlook for falling steel prices and elevated import volumes, Nucor and every other U.S. steelmaker under our coverage is trading at a premium to fair value.

-Andrew Lane is a senior equity analyst for Morningstar.
+Andrew Lane is director of basic materials equity research for Morningstar.

 This acquisition marks Nucor's largest since its $770 million purchase of Gallatin Steel in 2014 and its $605 million acquisition of Skyline Steel in 2012.
 Given Nucor's healthy balance sheet, sizable cash position of $1.8 billion at the end of the second quarter, and solid free cash flow generation, we aren't surprised at the announcement of an acquisition.
 The announcement of additional, although likely smaller, acquisitions remains a distinct possibility, consistent with Nucor's $29 million tuck-in acquisition of Joy Global's Texas steel plate mill in July.